umbraco/UmbracoDocs/Reference/Querying/UmbracoHelper/index.md

     Umbraco.Concatenate("Hi my name is ", CurrentPage.Name, " how are you?");

 ###.CreateMd5Hash(string text);
-Returns a MD5 hash of a given string
+Returns an MD5 hash of a given string

     Umbraco.CreateMd5Hash("my@email.com");